turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_bootstrap.markdown

 * A framework is a library that can help with adding style and behavior to our website.
 * Bootstrap is the most popular framework for this.
-* A list of all the classes is available (here)[http://getbootstrap.com/css/]
+* A list of all the classes is available [here](http://getbootstrap.com/css/)

 ## What can Boostrap do?

 * It reduces the amount of CSS and Javascript that we have to write.
 * It's great for letting us write responsive web pages.
-Go [here](http://turtlepizza.herokuapp.com/menu) and resize the webpage.
+Go to the [Turtle Pizza Site](http://turtlepizza.herokuapp.com/menu) and resize the webpage.
 See how things change to adapt to the window size?
 * It does this by providing us a CSS file and JavaScript file that we use.